alexiskusanagi/portfolio/README.md

 Contributions to third-party projects

-ProjetoFilmeflix: a group API project developed in collaboration with students from the Senac course.
+- [ProjetoFilmeflix](https://github.com/anastacius/ProjetoFilmeflix) a group API project developed in collaboration with students from the Senac course.
 I contributed to the fantasy page, organizing the layout and creating the comment section.

 ------------------------------
 ------------------------------